California expands drought emergency to large swath of state

 The declaration now covers 41 of 58 counties, covering 30% of California's nearly 40 million people.
 The U.S. Drought Monitor shows most of the state and the American West is in extensive drought just a few years after California emerged from a punishing multiyear dry spell.

-Officials fear an extraordinary dry spring presages a wildfire season like last year, when flames burned a record 6,562 square miles (16,996 square kilometers).
+Officials fear an extraordinarily dry spring presages a wildfire season like last year, when flames burned a record 6,562 square miles (16,996 square kilometers).

+The expansion comes as Newsom prepares to propose more spending on both short- and long-term responses to dry conditions.
+He was set to release details during a visit to Merced County, in the agricultural Central Valley south of Sacramento.

 The expanded declaration includes the counties in the Klamath River, Sacramento-San Joaquin Delta and Tulare Lake watersheds across much of the northern and central parts of the state.